24 August 2018

-This course will cover: methods of sample selection; creation of analysis weights that adjust for nonresponse and undercoverage; and analysis of complex survey data.
+This course will cover: methods of sample selection; calculation of weights that adjust for nonresponse and undercoverage; and analysis of complex survey data.
+We will also discuss analysis of nonprobability surveys.
 The emphasis of the course is more applied than theoretical, but students are expected to be comfortable with statistics and to have some experience with data analysis.
 For each topic, students will do exercises in Stata that apply the techniques learned in the lectures.
+Students will get the most out of the class if they have prior experience with Stata.

-- are conducting their own survey or are analyzing survey data.
+- they are conducting their own survey or are analyzing survey data.

 - Introductory course in statistics.
 No prior knowledge of sampling theory is assumed, but students should be comfortable with statistical concepts such as hypothesis testing, variance, standard errors, confidence intervals, etc.;